While Doug Baldwin makes presence felt on sidelines Tyler Lockett does his best to replace him on the field

 Lockett’s touchdown came shortly after Dallas starting strong safety Jeff Heath left for a short time with an injury, replaced by Kavon Frazier.

-Lockett said the Seahawks didn’t necessarily decide to specifically attack Frazier.
-But he did say the Seahawks were eying where Frazier was lined up at the snap.
+Lockett said the Seahawks didn’t necessarily decide to attack Frazier.
+But he said the Seahawks were eying where Frazier was lined up at the snap.
 Frazier was just over to the middle of the field enough that Wilson and Lockett knew that all Lockett might have to do is beat cornerback Chidobe Awuzie to make a big play.
 That’s what happened as Lockett got behind Awuzie to break into the open with Frazier falling down as he tried to make a desperate grab at Lockett on the sidelines.

 “We called the perfect play against the coverage that we knew they were going to do,’’ Lockett said.